 ESMA's Validation Rules originally required every change in a floating repo rate to be reported, even if that rate was re-fixed every day, published by an authorized administrator and any spread to the index was fixed.
-121 This would have meant daily modification (Table 2, field 98, Action Type = MODI) of Table 2, field 35, Adjusted Rate, which is the sum of the index reported in Table 2, field 25, Floating Rate and any agreed spread to the index reported in Table 2, field 32, Spread, as well as Table 2, field 36, Rate Date.
-122
+118 This would have meant daily modification (Table 2, field 98, Action Type = MODI) of Table 2, field 35, Adjusted Rate, which is the sum of the index reported in Table 2, field 25, Floating Rate and any agreed spread to the index reported in Table 2, field 32, Spread, as well as Table 2, field 36, Rate Date.
+119

 However, in its Guidelines of January 2020, ESMA has indicated that scheduled daily changes in interest rate indexes do not have to be reported by updating fields 2.35 and 2.36 (p.93, para.258).
 Only the identity of the index and any spread should be reported in the initial report (Table 2, field 98, Action Type = NEWT).
 Moreover, ESMA's Guidelines of January 2020 state that "fields 2.35 "Adjusted rate" and 2.36 "Rate date" only need to be populated for pre-agreed future rate changes captured as part of the conclusion of the transaction" (p.93, para.260).
-Field 2.35 is nowhas been made optional and field 2.36 is conditional on field 2.35.
-Fields 2.35 and 2.36 should be filled in only if An example of a change in thea floating reporate which the parties have being agreed at the time that thea repo was is transacted-which is a requirement that would seem to apply, for example, to be step-ups or step-downs in the reporate as a result of pre-agreed changes in the spread (p.93, para.260).
-The pre-agreed levels.
+Field 2.35 has been made optional and field 2.36 is conditional on field 2.35.
+An example of a change in a floating repo rate being agreed at the time that a repo is transacted would be step-ups or step-downs in the spread to pre-agreed levels.